All Home Meters

 3. Total Recertification Cost.

-The total cost of recertification in Miami can range anywhere from $3,800 to over $50,000, depending on the size, condition, and required repairs of the building.
+Recertification can range anywhere from $3,800 to over $50,000, depending on the size, condition, and required repairs of the building.
 For a typical residential building, the cost may fall between $3,800 and $8,000, while commercial buildings could see costs exceeding $10,000.

 How to Manage the Recertification Costs.